pirsch-analytics/docs/content/dashboard/overview.md

 ### Pages, Referrers, Countries, ...

-The next panels show various statistics regarding unique visitors. *Pages* for example shows how many visitors have visited a single page.
+The following panels show various statistics regarding unique visitors. *Pages* for example shows how many visitors have visited a single page.
 Referrers list all websites a visitor came from.

-A panel will only show the top 10 results.
-You can enlarge it to see more results.
+A panel will only display the top 10 results, but you can enlarge it to see all results.
 The *Screen Sizes* panel is only available if you have embedded the [JavaScript snippet]({{< ref "get-started/frontend-integration.md" >}}).
 The [backend integration]({{< ref "get-started/backend-integration.md" >}}) does not collect this metric.

 ![Panels](/dashboard/panels.png)

 ### Time of Day for the Week

-The table at the bottom of the dashboard shows unique visitors for the time of day for the past week.
+The table at the bottom of the dashboard lists unique visitors for the time of day for the past week.
 The colors show at what time visitors have visited your website the most.
 The brighter the color, the more visitors.

 ![Panels](/dashboard/time-of-day.png)